499602D2/tg-launchbot/README.md

 # LaunchBot – a rocket launch information and notifications bot for Telegram 🚀
-LaunchBot keeps you up to date with what's happening in space launches.
-Reachable as [@rocketrybot](https://t.me/rocketrybot) on Telegram since 2019.
+LaunchBot keeps you up to date with what's being going up, around the clock, since 2019.
+Reachable as [@rocketrybot](https://t.me/rocketrybot) on Telegram.

-LaunchBot uses the LaunchLibrary2 API to fetch launch information on intelligently scheduled intervals due to a quite strict API call-count limit.
+LaunchBot uses the LaunchLibrary2 API to fetch launch information on intelligently scheduled intervals (due to a quite strict API call-count limit introduced with LL2).
 The bot provides multiple forms of information: notifications, information about upcoming flights, and a simple flight schedule showing the upcoming flights at a glance.

 ✨ Other features include...
-- user-configurable notifications on a per-provider basis
+- user-configurable notifications on a per-provider and time basis
 - mutable launches
-- notifications of launch postpones
+- notifications of launches being postponed
+- a quick, easily digestible format
+- direct link to launch webcast
 - automatically cleared notification messages
 - neat statistics about the bot
 - direct feedback to the developer
 - smart spam management
 - simple information refresh with Telegram's message buttons,

-and many other things!
+and tons of other things!

-**Basic instructions**
+**📃 Basic instructions**

 Install the Python3 dependencies with pip, using the requirements.txt file found in the repository: `python3 -m pip install -R requirements.txt`.

 After the dependencies are installed, you can run the bot with `python3 launchbot.py -start`.
 For debugging purposes and running in the background with nohup, add `-debug`: this prevents the flooding of the `nohup.out` file.

-**Basic data structures**
+**🖥 Data structures**

-The bot creates supporting files under `../launchbot/`:
+The bot creates the following supporting files under `../launchbot/`:

 SQLite: `launchbot-data.db`: houses all data the bot needs to operate, including launch caching, notification storing, statistics, etc.